It is the time of year again, when we Calgarians return from our summer vacations in the Okanagan with vehicles bursting with fresh fruit.

 I made 3 kinds of jam, so used 3 pkgs of freezer pectin.
 Even using the same bowl each time for mixing-just washing in between.
 Really, very easy.

-To make the apricot jam, I cored and sliced up the apricots.
-To save time, I put the sliced apricots into a food processor to further chop up.
+- To make the apricot jam, I cored and sliced up the apricots.

 The recipe is the same for making the peach and cherry jam also.
 Here is where you can have some fun with flavor combos.
 For the apricot I added some Saigon cinnamon.
 For the peach, I added lime zest and for the cherry I added allspice and vanilla paste.